Close Banner

 Best Restaurants at Disney World - Pluto at Hollywood & Vine

-Another red carpet dining location is Hollywood & Vine.
-The Play n’ Dine Breakfast features the Disney Junior characters such as Vampirina and Doc McStuffins.
+Another red-carpet dining location is Hollywood & Vine.
+The Play n’ Dine Breakfast features Disney Junior characters such as Vampirina and Doc McStuffins.
 For lunch and dinner, you’ll get to meet Minnie (she’s the host) as well as Mickey, Goofy and Pluto.
 The character’s outfits and theming change with the seasons.
 Halloween and the Holiday Dine are popular times to visit.
-Meals are served family-style with All-American dishes but with an upscale feel.
-An appetizer, entree and dessert are included with each meal.
-I enjoyed the Carved Herb-roasted turkey with Garlic Mashed Potatoes the last time we visited.
+Meals are served buffet-style with all-American dishes but with an upscale feel.
+I enjoyed the Oven-roasted Turkey and garlic mashed potatoes the last time we visited.
 Talk about comfort food to the max!

 Table-service/character meal/casual: $$